Abolitionism in the United States: Western territories

-Abolitionist viewpoints
+Constituencies

 Historian James M. McPherson in 1964 defined an abolitionist "as one who before the Civil War had agitated for the immediate, unconditional and total abolition of slavery in the United States".
 He notes that many historians have used a broader definition without his emphasis on immediacy.
 Thus he does not include opponents of slavery such as Abraham Lincoln or the Republican Party; they called for the immediate end to expansion of slavery before 1861.

 As such, abolitionism in the United States was identified by historians as an expression of moralism, it often operated in tandem with another social reform effort, the temperance movement.
 Slavery was also attacked, to a lesser degree, as harmful on economic grounds.
 Evidence was that the South, with many enslaved African Americans on plantations, was definitely poorer than the North, which had few.